 To set the distance between two objects, such as windows, snap the handles of a dimension object to the handles of the windows.
 If you only need one of the windows to move, choose the corresponding option near the Size edit box.
-Set the Affect underlying objects check box.
+Activate the Affect underlying objects option.
 Then type the new distance into the Size box in the Inspector.

 In most cases, dimension object handles can be placed just over the objects without snapping.
 Note that if a handle is placed over several objects, the top one will be moved.